 "Fledgling hedge fund managers are entrepreneurs launching small businesses and taking the greatest professional risk of their lives, putting their own personal wealth on the line, as well as that of family and friends," says Ehrlich.
 "And that is where Prime Brokerage feels an acute obligation to live up to its partnership ethos."

-When a client selects a prime broker as they set up a new hedge fund business, they truly are engaging a 'partner,' whether or not they realize it at the time.
-Prime Brokerage helps these managers set up their business, their infrastructure, their marketing capability, and their finance and operating models.
+When a client selects a prime broker, as they set up a new hedge fund business, they truly are engaging a 'partner,' whether or not they realize it at the time.
+Prime Brokerage helps these managers set up their business, infrastructure, marketing capability, and finance and operating models.
 The firm knows from decades of experience that, long after the new business has launched, clients will look back on their experience with their chosen prime broker as a partnership.
 "And the critical question is whether the experience will have cemented the partnership, or undermined it," Ehrlich says.

 The partnership culture of Morgan Stanley does not deny the intensely aggressive nature of the business.
 "Wall Street is a very competitive place," says Ehrlich, "and we need and appreciate people who are great competitors."
 At the same time, he adds, it’s important that people direct those competitive spirits outward, as opposed to thinking they can enhance their careers at the expense of their colleagues.
 "We reward people not just for being great at their job, but also for making each other better.
 Empathy is in the best interest of our clients.”